gregoireyasmine/grid_cells_burak_fiete/README.md

 as well as complementary investigations on the normative validity of this model.

-This project is our final project for Theoretical Neuroscience class at ENS-PSL.
+This is our final project for Theoretical Neuroscience class at ENS-PSL.
 An overview of the work is available in the **evaluate_grid.ipynb** notebook

 ### Python files descriptions